waynehahn/waynehahn.github.io/_posts/2015-12-30-happy-new-year.md

 ---
+layout: post
-title:  Happy New Year to All
+title:  "Happy New Year to All"
+date: 2015-12-30
 category: treatment
-date: 2015-12-30
 ---

 ![Wayne and Frani enjoying vino at Grand Cru]({{ site.url }}/img/wnfcelebrate.jpg)